nzentzis/bkp/docs/metadata.md

 backup trees of each client system, bkp stores filesystem metadata separately from the actual file content chunks.
 This metadata is organized into *objects*, each of which is identified by the 256-bit SHA256 hash of its encoded contents.
-All metadata objects contain the Unix time in seconds when they were created.

 The top-level FS metadata object is the *snapshot*.
 Snapshots represent a coherent picture of the client's filesystem state.
 While different pieces of the